 Common Email Copywriting Mistakes That Kill Conversions

 Burying the point.
 If someone has to scroll to understand what you want them to do, you've lost them.
-State your offer in the first paragraph, then provide supporting detail.

 Testing What Actually Works